 In the end it’ll be a blast.

 Planning the perfect fly fishing trip can be a long process but very rewarding in the end!
 The feeling of pulling in your first fish out of a crisp mountain water stream is like nothing else in the world.
-The anticipation of all the planning will make that trout cooked slowly over the fire so much better.
+The anticipation of all the planning will make that trout fished from a clear river stream so much better.
 Tight lines my friend and good luck!